Press ESC to close

 2005 | Australia

 This was the last edition organised by the IWCC before its merger with the International Cricket Council (ICC).
-The 2005 edition took place in South Africa, with 8 participants.
+The 2005 edition took place in South Africa, with eight participants.

 After the group stage and semi-final encounters, Australia and India reached the summit clash.
 India, under the young captain Mithali Raj, made its first final appearance.